ethereum-optimism/optimism/.gitbook/FAQ.md

 Instead of deploying just one contract, you need to deploy several.

-## Are there any technical changes or differences in smart contracts and gas tables in Boba Network, in comparison to BNB Smart Chain (BSC) or Ethereum Networks?
+## Are there any technical changes or differences in smart contracts and gas tables in Boba Network, in comparison to BNB Smart Chain or Ethereum Networks?

 No, there is no difference.